Hiblton/shop-aws-infra/README.md

 * Implement its logic so it will be creating a new item in a Products table.

 * Save the URL (API Gateway URL) to execute the implemented lambda functions for later - you'll need to provide it in the PR (e.g in PR's description) when submitting the task.
+POST endpoint: https://k0h09xn077.execute-api.eu-central-1.amazonaws.com/prod/products

 # Additional (optional) tasks